DimaDemyanov/gradient/README.md

 This is an implementation of gradient descent algorithm It uses Spark for working with big data

-Minimizer class is using for gradient
+Minimizer class is used for gradient